ClickHouse/ClickHouse/docs/en/query_language/alter.md

 !!! note
    The entire backup process is performed without stopping the server.

 At the time of execution, for a data snapshot, the query creates hardlinks to a table data.
-Hardlinks are placed in the directory `/var/lib/clickhouse/shadow/N/...`, where
+Hardlinks are placed in the directory `/var/lib/clickhouse/shadow/N/...`, where:

 - `/var/lib/clickhouse/` is the working ClickHouse directory specified in the config.
 - `N` is the incremental number of the backup.